buhrmi/buhrmi/README.md

 - All while using standard Rails controllers and actions, without having to develop an API
 - Easily testable and extremely maintainable code

 Intrigued?
-If you're looking for an app developer, reach out to [hello@buhrmi.de](mailto:hello@buhrmi.de) (I don't bite).
+If you're looking for an app developer, reach out to [hello@buhrmi.de](mailto:hello@buhrmi.de).
 My usual rate is $100 USD/hour.
 Too high?
 I'm okay with stock options.
 The initial consultation is free of course.
 I'm also available for hire full-time.

 ### Demo

-My startup Shitcoin Society is using this framework in production to develop [Shitcoin Swap](https://www.shitcoinswap.com) - an open source alternative to Binance, Coinbase, etc.
+The Shitcoin Society is using this framework in production for [Shitcoin Swap](https://www.shitcoinswap.com) - an open source alternative to Binance, Coinbase, etc.

+By the way, the Shitcoin Society has raised $0 so far.
+Let me know if you'd like to invest and become a shareholder 😄

 ## Old portfolio stuff